-A well-designed B2B website user experience will actually result in your client boosting their productivity.
+A well-designed B2B site user experience will actually result in your client boosting their productivity.
 It makes sense to think that if the website is easy to use and a pleasure to use, the user will be able to get more done.

-These are two cornerstones of great UX design.
+These are two cornerstones of great website UX design.
 When you get the design right and the website’s user experience is positive, you will end up supporting the customer’s work instead of hindering it.

 If you can eliminate poorly designed features and cumbersome tools, your customer can concentrate on her core tasks unimpeded.

 Enjoying the process will undoubtedly lead to greater results than if she were to use a tool she didn’t enjoy.

 Besides giving your client the B2B best website user experience possible and the implications that will have on their business, it is also important to your client that you understand what they need from you.

 Your client is using your product to aid them in their own professional endeavours.
 They will appreciate you optimising a website for their benefit, and a result will reinforce confidence in you and the service/product you’re providing.